-They have perforations through which solutes and water enter or leave the cells - This is one of the most important adaptations of the guard cells.
-This is because the movement of solutes and water in and out of guard cells cause them to shrink or swell which in turn results in the closing or opening of the stoma/pore through which water and gases are exchanged.
+They have perforations through which solutes and water enter or leave the cells - This is one of the most important adaptations of the guard cells because the movement of solutes and water in and out of guard cells cause them to shrink or swell.
+In turn, this results in the closing or opening of the stoma/pore through which water and gases are exchanged.

 Bean/kidney-shape - The shape of guard cells is convenient for the closing and opening of the stoma to regulate gaseous exchange and release of water.